-Interns are given opportunities to build their skills and knowledge base, as well as opportunities to attend workshops and seminars and hear from guest speakers.
-Because we are a small yet ambitious organization, our internships are substantive and interns' work is often featured in our education and advocacy outreach.
+As a small yet ambitious organization, our internships are substantive and interns' work is often featured in our education and advocacy outreach.
 Our positions are ideal for self-starters, as interns have the flexibility to work in areas in which they are most interested – be it research, activism, communications, or design.

 Communications: Interns will work closely with staff to develop compelling messaging and disseminate FairVote's reforms into public discourse through media relations; list building; supporter management; social media; blogging; and resource development.
 Helpful qualities include strong written and verbal communication skills along with a keen eye for visual design.
-Prior experience with organizing, social media, and advocacy a plus.
+Prior experience with media relations, social media, and advocacy a plus.

-Development: FairVote has been successful in securing foundation grants and major gifts from individual donors.
+Development: Development interns will work with our executive director and development staff on all aspects of development, providing them with useful experience that can be applied at other non-profit jobs later on.
+FairVote has been successful in securing foundation grants and major gifts from individual donors.
 We have an active Board of Directors and regularly host large and small fundraising events.
-Development interns will work with our executive director and development staff on all aspects of development, providing them with useful experience that can be applied at other non-profit jobs later on.

 Applicants with Special Skills: We sometimes offer stipends to interns with special skills that could enhance our work.
 Examples include a demonstrated ability to 1) film and edit short videos, 2) work with online databases, 3) design promotional materials and/or webpages, 4) perform advanced statistical work.

 Experience with Microsoft Office (Word, Excel, PowerPoint) and/or Google Docs